 - Back up your comments.
 I’m a trained journalist and I’m committed to communicating the truth.
 I want this site to have integrity, and I invite you to hold me accountable to that.
 If you think I’ve made an unsubstantiated remark, ask.
 In return, I will ask you to provide evidence for your own assertions.

 - Choose your links well.
 It will not come as news to me that there are blog posts disagreeing with me.
 Linking to one will not constitute evidence that I’m wrong.
 If you think there’s material out there that refutes my argument, try and link to actual reports or papers.
 The more credible your source, the more seriously I will take you.

 - Bring your own opinions.
 Debate on the internet can often go like this: a) read something you fundamentally disagree with or cannot accept. b) Open new tab. c) Google the opposite of what is being said. d) Paste link to the best sounding article on page one of the results. e) Add sarcastic remark, and click ‘submit’.
 I know this because I’ve caught myself doing it.
 We can all do better than that.

 - Intelligent discussion.
 If a comment thread goes off the rails, I may delete individual comments to keep discussion on track.
 Argue intelligently and respectfully, and your comments will not be among them.
-Yes, that requires a judgement call on my part, but it’s my house and I’m comfortably with that.
+Yes, that requires a judgement call on my part, but it’s my house and I’m comfortable with that.
 To keep threads useful for future readers, I may occasionally ask that tangential discussions get moved to email.

 I’m aware that much of what I write about is controversial, even anathema to some.
 If what you read makes you angry, then wait, think, and come back later.
 Things don’t get taken down from the internet.
 Do you want it to record your anger, or your considered opinion?
 That’s advice for me too by the way.